“Who are you???”

 If you’ve ever heard him speak, you know that Dr. Pimentel has a way of speaking that is direct, concise, and simple to understand – even when he’s talking about crazy-complex concepts.

 Today, I’m going to share some of what Dr. Pimentel taught me about fiber, the low-FODMAP diet, and what to eat during Small Intestine Bacterial Overgrowth (SIBO) treatment at one of our last sit-downs.

-And if what you learn in this blog post is helpful, make sure you sign up for Dr. Pimentel’s upcoming Masterclass and Q&A part of the 2019 SIBO SOS™ Speaker Series on March 4, 2019.
+And if what you learn in this blog post is helpful, make sure you check out Dr. Pimentel’s Masterclass.

 Fiber and SIBO

 Shivan Sarna: People are wondering about SIBO and fiber.
 How do we get enough?

 Dr. Mark Pimentel: The bigger question is, what is enough fiber and do we really need fiber?